 You also need to talk about, particularly in the beginning of your agile transition.
 Marketing the agile journey of product and engineering to the rest of the organization—and thus getting their buy-in—is a critical success factor to step up the game: You want to become agile, not doing “Agile”.
 So, learn more about ten proven stakeholder communications tactics that contribute to making this happen.
 Stakeholder Communication Channels During an Agile Transition Do good and talk about it—a simple necessity, particularly if your agile transition is supposed to be embraced by the whole organization over time.
 Keep in mind that a lot of stakeholder ego, as well as personal agendas, is tied one way or another to executing “the plan”.
-I. How to Kick-off Your Agile Transition with Scrum Team #1.
+I. Sprint Reviews The basic rules are simple: Daily Scrums II.
+How to Kick-off Your Agile Transition with Scrum Team #1.

 Agile Transition—TL;DR A hands-on, practical guide on how to kick-off an agile transition: Embrace the agile mindset and scale your engineering and product organization to harvest your organization’s full potential.